 How to fight seasonal affective disorder

-If you suspect you or a loved one may be experiencing SAD, the first step is consulting a health care professional for diagnosis and treatment.
-Recommendations often include some type of light therapy, or phototherapy, to increase exposure to natural or artificial sunlight, such as:
+If you suspect you or a loved one may be experiencing SAD, the first step is to consult a healthcare professional for diagnosis and treatment.
+Recommendations often include light therapy, or phototherapy, to increase exposure to natural or artificial sunlight, such as:

 - Altering your schedule so you get up earlier to take more advantage of the early daylight hours for exercise or activity.

 - Taking a walk during lunch, especially on sunny days.

 - Opening blinds and shades to let more light into your home.